 Day-time nappers were often branded lazy with a lackadaisical attitude, and general sub-standard disposition.
 It was also believed that napping was the territory of children, elderly, and/or the sick.
 While numerous researches have been successful in busting these myths, there is still some level of education required about the benefits day-time power naps bring.

 People who still feel power napping is a no-no, must know that Albert Einstein, Winston Churchill, John F Kennedy, and even Leonardo da Vinci were all nappers—and successful.

-Steps to a Great Power Nap
+How to Have a Great Power Nap